Seneca-Scholars/SS-Status-C6/status.md

+07-08-2025
+We went over Javascript Interactions and talked about selectors and its variants.
+Something important I learned was how to set IDs in HTML and calling back to them in your script using selectors.
+Jaime went over the importance of node modules and the package.json file, as well as what scope is and how we should keep it in mind while programming.
+I've made a little more progress on my personal project and I'm working on making things a little more complex with appendChild and other things.

 07-07-2025
 We went over the importance of READMEs and the general organization of sub-folders.
 I started my personal project for real, as I thought we were supposed to be messing around with the nextjs website this entire time but I misunderstood.
 That still helped me get a general understanding and feel of html and css though.
 I started a roadmap of how I want to progress in order to get this project done well.
 I'll be working on javascript in the near future while trying to keep everything neat and organized.